| Pie Baking Rolling

 Soon he

-a last sweet taste of his childhood
+will come to collect a last sweet taste of his childhood

 He doesn't care that the pie center has sunk